jtwong1/math260/README.md

 ### Examples from week 3
 Location: 3_numerics/

-Code from week 3: derivatives, try/except and default arguments.
+Code from week 3: derivatives, try/except and default arguments, and forward substitution.